 This course is the co-requisite laboratory component of the Security Management Technology lecture course.
 The course is designed to introduce students to technology utilized by management and physical security officers.
 Students will complete practical exercises utilizing the equipment.
-Prerequisite: CJ110 Co-requisite: CJ420

 CJ 425 - Weapons of Mass Destruction